AlignmentResearch/tuned-lens/README.md

 pip install tuned-lens
 ```

-### Install Using Docker
+### Installing the container
-If you prefer to run the code from within a container you can use the provided docker
+If you prefer to run the training scripts from within a container you can use the provided docker
 file
 ```
 docker pull ghcr.io/alignmentresearch/tuned-lens:latest